Shopify/eng-intern-assessment-rails/README.md

 # Local Startup
-1. Ensure that you have all of the prequsites
+1. Ensure that you have all of the prerequisites
 - Ruby 2.7.6+
 - Rails 7.1.2+
 - SQLite3 3.39.5+